gridaco/grida/docs/design/10-text-field.md

 ## Anatomy

+## Tokens

+- (color) input-value
+  - `input-value/placeholder`
+  - `input-value/default`

 ## Transformation

 ## FAQ

 - Q: How do I handle the password type field?
-  - A: Use a combo of text-field's trailing slot and your own show/hide toggle button - [follow this read](./text-form-field#combo---password-field)
+  - A: Use a combo of text-field's trailing slot and your own show/hide toggle button - [follow this read](./19-text-field-password)

 ## Next - TextFormField